Adversarial Reprogramming Revisited: Experiments

-\paragraph{Finding adversarial programs.} Internally, we represent adversarial programs using unconstrained weights.
+\paragraph{Finding and evaluating adversarial programs.} Internally, we represent adversarial programs using unconstrained weights.
 We then apply a softsign function to the weights to map them into the range $(-1,1)$, and further shift and scale the program such that the pixel values lie in the same range that is used for the input images.
 The program is initialised in such a way that after the application of the softsign function, each value lies uniformly at random in $(-1,1)$.

-We use the $60,\!000$ training images to run an Adam optimiser~\citep{KingmaB14} with learning rate $0.01$ and a batch size of $100$ to optimise the unconstrained weights of the adversarial program.
-We report the accuracy on the $10,\!000$ test images after $20$ epochs, please see Figure~\ref{f:experiments}.
-The experiments were run on a standard desktop computer with two NVIDIA GeForce RTX 3080 Ti GPUs.
+We use the $60,\!000$ training images to run an Adam optimiser~\citep{KingmaB14} with learning rate $0.01$ and a batch size of~$50$ to optimise the unconstrained weights of the adversarial program.
+We report the accuracy on the $10,\!000$ test images after $20$~epochs, please see Figure~\ref{f:experimentsmnist}.

+The experiments were mainly run on two internal clusters utilising a mix of NVIDIA GPUs such as GeForce RTX 3080 Ti, Quadro RTX 6000, GeForce RTX 3060, GeForce RTX 2080 Ti, and GeForce GTX 1080.
+Depending on the network, optimising a single adversarial program for 20 epochs takes between $30$~minutes and $1.5$~hours on a standard desktop computer with two NVIDIA GeForce RTX 3080 Ti GPUs.

-We did not explore other optimisers, batch sizes, and learning rates, since our first choices already resulted in suitable adversarial programs for these random networks.
-However, we did explore the two different schemes of combing input images with adversarial programs, and different values for the respective parameters~$r$ and~$v$.
-For each network, and each value of~$r$ and~$v$, we ran a single experiment.
-While averaging over multiple experiments could potentially reduce the noise in the results, due to the tests for different values of~$r$ and~$v$, an overall picture emerges even when running one experiment per data point.
+We did not explore different optimisers and learning rates, since our first choices already resulted in suitable adversarial programs for these random networks.
+We only reduced the batch size to~$50$ after first trying~$100$, in order to reduce the requirement on GPU memory and be able to easily run the experiments on a wider range of hardware.
+However, we did extensively explore the two different schemes of combing input images with adversarial programs, and different values for the respective parameters~$r$ and~$v$.
+For each network, and each value of~$r$ and~$v$, we ran $5$~experiments, each with a new random initialisation of the network, and are reporting the average of the test accuracy.